 Legal Intern, Fair Elections Legal network

-I spent the summer working as a legal intern with the Fair Elections Legal Network, a group of attorneys dedicated to to removing barriers to voting and improving election administration across the United States.
+I spent the summer of 2014 working as a legal intern with the Fair Elections Legal Network, a group of attorneys dedicated to to removing barriers to voting and improving election administration across the United States.
 At FELN, I focused on challenges faced by student voters.
 Specifically, I drafted memos on state implementation of HAVA ID requirements, state proof of citizenship requirements, and the Virginia State Board of Election's implementation of Virginia’s voter ID law.
 I also had the opportunity to compose persuasive letters to multiple Secretaries of State advocating for the removal of misleading voter information from their publications.
 Throughout the summer I attended Senate hearings on election administration and new voting technology and sat in on conference calls with our ally organizations.

 Other Representative Election Law Internship and Externship Sites